Pragathi-Ilango-UIUX/100DaysCSS/README.md

 # 100 Days CSS Challenge

 Welcome to my **100 Days CSS Challenge** repository! 🌟
-This repository is where I document my daily progress as I take on a new CSS challenge every day for 100 days.
+This is where I document my daily progress as I take on a new CSS challenge every day for 100 days.

 ## 🚀 Challenge Overview
 Each day, I tackle a new CSS design task, improving my skills in layout, animations, and styling techniques.